michael-bateman/beta.michaelbateman.ca/README.md

 ### Stable Website
 * Soon
   - More Content
+  - Remove elements that are not supported in HTML 5
 * Near Future
   - Implementation of Boostrap 4
   - New Colour Scheme